What are the best banks in New York City? Where should you open your new account? Let’s find out.

-New York is, without a doubt, one of the most beautiful cities in the world.
-From Union Square in Manhattan to Bowery and Broadway, there are many things to see and neighborhoods to explore!
+New York is one of the most beautiful cities in the world.
+From Union Square in Manhattan to Bowery and Broadway, there are many things to see and neighborhoods to explore.

-Apart from its lights and shows, let’s not forget that New York is home to the Avenue of the Americas in Manhattan (or Sixth Avenue to New Yorkers).
+Apart from its lights and shows, New York is home to the Avenue of the Americas in Manhattan (or Sixth Avenue to New Yorkers).

-Avenue of the Americas is the most important financial street in the city, and it is well known worldwide.
+Avenue of the Americas is the most important financial street in the city, and it’s well known worldwide.

 7 Best Banks in New York City